 Building and construction developer review

-The Developer Review Panel (the Panel) has been appointed under the Queensland Building and Construction Commission Act 1991 (QBCC Act) to conduct a review of the role of developers in the building and construction industry.
+The Panel was appointed under the Queensland Building and Construction Commission Act 1991 (QBCC Act) to conduct a review of the role of developers in the building and construction industry.
 The review follows industry feedback about the important role of developers, and the need to examine the impact of their financial and operational capacity, ethical behaviours and work practices.

 - advance the work already done by the Queensland Government to support security of payment in the building and construction industry; and

 - consider the impact developers have on the quality and safety of design, construction and certification of buildings and other work practices.